HELIX Docs

 What it exposes

-• Validation — check a world against the manifest schema and platform rules before publishing.
+• Validationvalidate_world checks a bundle against the manifest schema and platform rules before publishing; inspect_world measures the built scene's layout as numbers.

 • Docs — read these docs as structured Markdown (the same content behind /llms.txt).